fadden/DisasmUiTest/README.md

    version, except that the "long comments" start in the 5th column and span multiple columns.

-The current solution doesn't cap the width of the long comment lines, so if the user shrinks the rightmost columns you'll still see the long comments.
+The current solution doesn't cap the width of the long comment lines, which can lead to undesirable behavior: a horizontal scroll bar appears that scrolls the GridView contents without also scrolling the GridView headers.
-For the case of Notes, this is probably desirable.
-I haven't figured out a way to do this, other than by catching thumb DragDeltaEvents and summing up column widths into a property in the code-behind.
+A comment in the XAML explains how to address this (bind the width to a property whose value is kept equal to the sum of the widths of the last four columns), but I didn't implement it here.

 ## Other Tests ##